 How to Bake with Organic Cassava Flour

-You can use Organic Cassava Flour as a direct substitute for all-purpose flour in majority of recipes.
+You can use Organic Cassava Flour as a direct substitute for all-purpose flour in the majority of recipes.
 However, bear in mind that it absorbs a bit more water, so you might need to experiment with the amount of liquid added when creating your dough.

 Note that cassava flour has a very mild nutty flavor.
-You’ll need to take that into account when baking, as regular wheat flour has no flavor.
+You’ll need to take that into account when baking, as regular wheat flour has no taste.

 What’s the Difference Between Organic Cassava Flour and Tapioca

-Both cassava flour and tapioca are made from cassava root.
+Both cassava flour and tapioca come from cassava roots.
 However, while the flour is, basically, powdered root, tapioca is pure starch derived from it.

 Unlike tapioca, cassava flour has a mild nutty flavor and a high content of fiber.
-It also gives your gluten-free cakes, breads, buns, and cookies a much better texture.
+It also gives your gluten-free cakes, bread, buns, and cookies a much better texture.